-Tragically, so many believers don't know and appreciate that through Jesus Christ God has finally and completely dealt with all of our sins and the sins of the whole world!
-Christ came to take away the sins of the world - and He did just that (John 1:29)!
-At Grace Life Church we're dedicated to helping people understand and experience the truth that because of what Jesus Christ accomplished at the cross, all of their sins have been forgiven!
+Tragically, so many believers don't know that through Jesus Christ God has finally and completely dealt with all of our sins and the sins of the whole world!
+Christ came to take away the sins of the world -- and He did just that (John 1:29)!
+Our ministry is dedicated to helping people understand and experience the truth that because of what Jesus Christ accomplished at the cross, all of their sins have been forgiven!

 As believers, God wants us to rest and rejoice in the reality that all of our sins have been taken away!
-When we do sin, it's normal and proper for us to be saddened and disappointed in ourselves - but God doesn't want us to stay stuck in that emotional condition.
+When we sin, it's normal and proper for us to be saddened and disappointed in ourselves -- but God doesn't want us to stay stuck in that emotional condition.
 He wants us to move on living lives of victory that He's provided for us!
 He wants us to rest in and rejoice in the complete forgiveness we have in Christ.
-This total and unconditional forgiveness covers ALL sins - all past, present, and future sins!
+This is our real identity in Christ!
+This total and unconditional forgiveness covers ALL sins -- all past, present, and future sins!
 God's grace is truly incredible!
 His grace motivates us to live godly lives (Titus 2:11-14)!

-Why do so many of God's children (probably the vast majority) fail to enjoy this total and complete forgiveness in Christ?
-The reason is found in the teaching, traditions, and scholarship in the church that have moved away from the clear teaching on forgiveness in God's Word.
+Why do so many of God's children (the vast majority) fail to enjoy this total and complete forgiveness in Christ?
+The reason is found in the teaching, traditions, and scholarship in the church that have moved away from the clear teaching on forgiveness in God's word.
 This has been a problem for centuries!
 Often times the error and confusion on forgiveness are the result of teaching centered on an incorrect interpretation of 1 John 1:9.

 Many Bible scholars think that every part of every letter written in the New Testament was written only to believers.
 As a result, they believe that all of 1 John was written to believers.
 But you and I know that churches today are full of unbelievers!
 That was certainly the case in first century churches as well.
 Furthermore, a careful examination of the first chapter of 1 John should lead an objective observer to conclude that the Apostle John was addressing unbelievers in the beginning of his letter.

-Furthermore, the interpretation that 1 John 1:9 teaches that believers need to regularly confess their sins in order for God to forgive them (keeping short accounts with God) and to stay in right fellowship with Him cannot be found anywhere else in the New Testament epistles!
-The Apostle Paul didn't teach it - and he wrote 13 out of the 27 New Testament books!
-The many churches Paul wrote to apparently weren't aware of this teaching!
+The erroneous interpretation that 1 John 1:9 teaches that believers need to regularly confess their sins in order for God to forgive them (keeping short accounts with God) and to stay in right fellowship with Him cannot be found anywhere else in the New Testament epistles!
+Did you know that the Apostle Paul DID NOT teach it? -- and he wrote 13 out of the 27 New Testament books!
+The many churches Paul wrote to apparently were not aware of this teaching!
 Surely, you would think that this would lead reasonable thinking people studying God's Word to, at the very least, be extremely cautious in forming any kind of firm doctrine on God's forgiveness based on 1 John 1:9 alone.
 Please understand that it's in the epistles, and primarily in the Apostle Paul's epistles, that we receive clear instructions from Christ on how to live the Christian life on a daily basis.